DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 - **Essential Complexity**: is inherent in, and the essence of, the problem (as seen by the users).
 - **Accidental Complexity**: is all the rest - complexity with which the development team would not have to deal in the ideal world (e.g. complexity arising from performance issues and from suboptimal language and infrastructure).

 While it is inevitable that a system becomes more complex as it grows, we can mitigate it by reducing accidental complexity.
 We can do so by keeping simplicity in mind when working on the system.
-One of the best and most common approach to doing so is by implementing abstractions, which can hide a ton of implementation detail behind a simple-to-understand facade.
+One of the best and most common approaches to doing so is by implementing abstractions, which can hide a ton of implementation detail behind a simple-to-understand facade.

 ### Evolvability

-It is likely your system's requirements will change over time, due to a myraid of reasons, such as:
+It is likely your system's requirements will change due to reasons such as:

-- An unanticipated use case emerges
+- An unanticipated use case emerging
-- Business priorities change
+- Business priorities changing
-- User request new features
+- User requesting new features

-Your system will have to evolve for these reasons, and the ease at which you adapt it to do so closely depends on its simplicity.
+The ease at which you evolve your system to meet the new requirements depends heavily on its simplicity.
 The easier it is to understand your system, the easier it would be to modify it.

-## Conclusion

-A **reliable** system [works correctly](#working-correctly) even when faults occur.

-A **scalable** system works correctly with good performance even when load increases.

-A **maintainable** system is easy to work with and understand for those working on it.

 ## Resources